Ready to talk Barbaresco and Barolo wine tour planning?

 A Second Taste: Revisiting a wine is fine, just make sure to ask the host to pour it for you instead of taking the bottle to do it yourself.

 Method of Payment: For the most part producers who take visitors do accept credit cards, but make sure to confirm when scheduling an appointment.
 Try to pay cash for smaller purchases (under 25 euros).
-The producer will really appreciate this as credit card fees get expensive.
+Producers really appreciate use of cash on smaller purchases as credit card fees get expensive.
 (Remember, if we keep their costs down, their wine prices stay down!)

-Tasting Fees: The practice of charging tasting fees varies in Piedmont.
-More and more producers are starting to do it to cover inventory costs since tourism has increased in recent years.
-Ask about tasting fees when booking your appointment.
-You can also ask if the fee is waived with a minimum purchase.
+Tasting Fees: The practice of charging tasting fees varies in the Piedmont wine region.
+When I first started visiting the are in 2011, few charged tasting fees.
+Today, it’s a must to cover costs like staffing and inventory costs since tourism has increased in recent years.
+Ask about tasting fees when booking your appointment and ask if the fee is waived with a minimum purchase.
 I’ve always found that to be a good incentive to take a few bottles with me.

 If the producer does not charge a tasting fee and opens numerous bottles (five or more), it is a nice gesture to buy a bottle or two.
 It’s not necessary or required and they will not be offended if you do not.
 But, remember that your host has likely been away from other business activities to welcome you.
 Even one bottle shows appreciation for their time and passion.

-Hiring a Langhe tour guide service is a great way to explore the region.
-Your tour provider will handle the heavy lifting of organizing appointments, lunch stops, and cultural visits.
+Hiring a Barolo wine tour guide service is a great way to explore the region.
+Your tour provider organizes appointments / speciality tastings, lunch stops, and cultural visits.
 They can even arrange to ship for you if you are bringing wine home from Italy.
-Most tour guides around here work on a private tour basis, so that means your Barolo wine tour will be customized to your interests.
+Most tour guides around here work on a private tour basis, so that means your Piedmont wine tour will be customized to your interests.
 They will pick you up at your location, handle all the driving, and drop you off at the end of the day.
+Today I offer custom private and joinable Barolo wine tours.

-If you have more specific questions on planning a Piedmont wine tour, please leave us a note below or contact us directly.
+If you have more specific questions on planning a Barolo wine tour, please leave us a note below or contact us directly.